|

 In Arizona, you can file two types of workers’ compensation claims: medical-only claims and time-lost claims.
 These claims cover your benefits in terms of recovering medical costs and lost wages while you are recovering from a work-related incident.

 In medical-only claims, your benefits can cover all medical expenses related to your injuries or illness.
-This includes the cost of any doctor’s visits, emergency room and emergency medical services, medical supplies, medications, ongoing treatment, and more.
+In these cases, your injuries do not prevent you from working for more than a set period of time when you otherwise would have.
+The benefits you can recover include the cost of any doctor’s visits, emergency room and emergency medical services, medical supplies, medications, ongoing treatment, and more.

 An injured worker is not responsible for any medical expenses once this claim is accepted.
 If they have already paid for some part of their own care, they can send any receipts to the insurance carrier to be reimbursed.